pocketsol/VestPocket/README.md

     await store.OpenAsync(CancellationToken.None);
 ```

-If you open a store with the ReadOnly option, then write operations will throw exceptions, and getting entities from the store will have improved performance (threading primitives to coordinate safe reading and writing can be skipped).
+If you open a store with the ReadOnly option, then write operations will throw exceptions.